 A wrongful death lawsuit most often seeks to financially compensate a deceased person's relatives for their loss of a loved one.
 The courts and lawmakers have developed strict rules regarding who has the right to file a wrongful death lawsuit and the rules differ from state to state.
 Generally, the person must have died as the result of another person's negligence, leaving behind surviving family members who are left with financial damages, such as the loss of future income, or loss of companionship.
 To determine whether you are entitled to file a wrongful death lawsuit, it is important to consult an experienced attorney in the jurisdiction where the death occurred.

-At the Locks Law Firm, with offices in the New York, New Jersey, and Philadelphia, Pennsylvania areas, each wrongful death attorney we employ has represented many plaintiffs and obtained millions of dollars in verdict and settlements for our clients.
+At the Locks Law Firm, with offices in the Pennsylvania, New Jersey, and New York, each wrongful death attorney we employ has represented many plaintiffs, and we have obtained millions of dollars in verdicts and settlements for our clients.
 Our experienced wrongful death lawyers are dedicated to defending the rights of our valued clients.

 Wrongful Death Damages

 The compensation awarded to people who sue for wrongful death generally is intended to compensate them for the financial losses associated with the death of the person.
 Income earned as a salary at work and money the deceased party would have earned during the remainder of his or her lifetime are commonly awarded as damages in wrongful death cases.
 In many jurisdictions, plaintiffs may also recover damages for loss of companionship, pain and suffering, medical, funeral, and burial expenses, as well as mental anguish.